John George Vlazny: Bishop of Winona

 As a member of the United States Conference of Catholic Bishops, Vlazny was elected chair of the Committee on Evangelization in 1993.
 In 1994, he asked Catholics to consider ending gambling as a source of revenue for parishes and schools.

 Archbishop of Portland in Oregon

-On October 28, 1997, John Paul II appointed Vlazny as the tenth Archbishop of the Archdiocese of Portland in Oregon.
-He was installed and consecrated on December 19, 1987, succeeding Archbishop Francis George.
+On October 28, 1997, John Paul II appointed Vlazny as the tenth archbishop of Portland in Oregon.
+He was installed and consecrated on December 19, 1997, succeeding Archbishop Francis George.

-On October 10, 2000, the archdiocese settled a lawsuit by 22 men who had been sexually abused as altar boys by Maurice Grammond, a parish priest in the archdiocese.
+On October 10, 2000, the archdiocese settled a lawsuit by 22 men who had been sexually abused as altar servers by Reverend Maurice Grammond.
 The victims lived in Portland, Seaside, Oregon and in Oakridge, Oregon.
 Vlazny issued a statement of apology that was delivered in masses throughout the archdiocese.

 In July 2004, the archdiocese became the first American diocese to file Chapter 11 bankruptcy in response to the Catholic sex abuse cases.
 Vlazny described his actions by saying, "This is not an effort to avoid responsibility.
 It is, in fact, the only way I can assure that other claimants can be offered fair compensation."